 Please note that as part of the application process, each student will be asked to prepare and submit an audio recording of two contrasting pieces or movements.

-The complete application with audition recording will be due by May 15, and initial financial deposit due June 1.
+The complete application with audition recording will be due by May 15, 2019, and initial financial deposit due following acceptance at time of registration.

 The Department of Music at Utah State University

 With additional appreciation to individuals who support the string programs at Utah State University: